The Earth Dies Screaming (1964)

 This is a good haunted house film with mostly practical effects including full-body burns by Buddy Joe Hooker who was injured doing them.
 The mansion is a great location and adds a lot to the creepy feel of the movie.

 The Evil is under copyright.
-It is available on DVD with Twice Dead with a commentary by Trikonis, Thompson, and cinematographer Mario Di Leo.
+It is available on DVD with Twice Dead and a commentary by Trikonis, Thompson, and cinematographer Mario Di Leo.

 Evil Bong (2006)